drvinceknight/amwoss/proposal/main.md

 ###### Chapter 1.
 Introduction

 This chapter will introduce the book: describing what is to be considered an applied mathematical problem.
-The origins of Operational Research.
 This chapter will also describe the origins of open source software and give a number of examples of them.